emilschmitz/chess-check/README.md

 ## Contributing

 This is a research project.
-Suggestions for improvement:
+Ideas for improvement:

-1. Real Leela Zero integration (replace mock)
+1. Use self-play games from Leela Zero to test on instead of actual games that might have been part of training data for lc0 or the LLMs
 2. Download actual grandmaster games (replace sample PGN)
 3. Expand to more models (Llama 2 7B, etc.)
 4. Implement constrained generation for valid moves